ICIJ/murmur/docs/pages/getting-started/installation-guide/doc.md

 ---
 title: Installation Guide
-description: A beautiful Design System for Bootstrap 4 and Vue.js
+description: Murmur is ICIJ's Design System for Bootstrap 4 and Vue.js
 order: 10
 ---